After the first version of the I2C encoder we collected all the suggestions and we made this new upgraded version!

 - Advanced configuration respect the first version

-This new version is powered by the PIC16F18344.
+This new version is powered by the PIC16F18345.
 Respect to the MCU on the first version, it has more GPIO and the EEPROM memory.

 The new design of the board support both the standard encoders and the illuminated RGB encoders.

-Moreover, there are the castellated holes on all the 4 sides of the PC, in this way will be possible to connect multiple board by soldering them.
+Moreover, there are the castellated holes on all the 4 sides of the PCB, in this way will be possible to connect multiple board by soldering them.

 There are also 3 configurable GPIOs organized with the same footprint of a RGB LED.
 They are called GP1 GP2 and GP3.